Gurram2001/Cloud-devOps/vnet.md

 ### 🔷 **1.
 Virtual Network (VNet)**
 **Definition**:
 An Azure VNet is a **private, isolated network** in the Azure cloud, similar to a traditional on-premises network.
+**It is a fundamental building block for creating a private network in Azure, providing isolation and control over your cloud resources**

 **Application**:
 Used to host and securely connect Azure resources like VMs, databases, and app services.